Amit-ROBIN/Visitor-Management-System/README.md

 Password:password
 OR
 directly run index.html.
-The apk has been attched, and the link to code is [here](https://www.iiita.ac.in).
+The apk has been attached, and the link to code is [here](https://drive.google.com/file/d/1rXtqlZcwp7SBIWN98-NId66g1f0zHLg5/view).

 List of files